ortizfram/Git_commands/README.md

 # Git_commands

-## how to move inside, create directories, commit, etc
+# #...How to Move inside, Create directories, commit, etc

 *_  code .            **|to open file in editor**